karan842/karan842/README.md

 -----------------------------------
 - 👨‍🔧 I’m currently working as a Data Science intern.

-- 📙 I'm currently learning: PyTorch, NLP and Advance Computer Vision.
+- 📙 I'm currently learning: PyTorch-NLP and Apache Spark.

 - 🔎 I’m looking for opportunities in Data Science domain.